 You will learn how to create and refine your own original work.
+This is the devising unit.
 You may explore your work through drama, dance, choreography or designing costumes.

 This unit can be completed through any one of the following disciplines: devised drama, costume design, lighting design, make-up and hair, set design, sound design.